Q. Where do I get school uniforms?

 Q. What school supplies will my child need?

-A. Grade-specific school supply lists are available on the school website and in the office.
+A. Grade-specific school supply lists are available in the office and are distributed in the summer packets.

 Q. When can new families register for the upcoming school year?